nhsengland/it-standards/security/acceptable-cloud-tools.md

 ## Accessibility

-All tools in use in NHS England MUST be accessible to all.
+**All tools in use in NHS England MUST be accessible to all**.
 This is both a legal and moral requirement.

 Please see the [accessibility document in the development section](application-development/common-dev/accessibility) for more information regarding standards that must be met.

 ## Corporate tools

 These are the preferred corporate tools for communications and collaboration.
 These should always be used by preference.
 They are secured to NHS and UK Government approved levels, have audit capabilities, backup and retention data policies and are generally centrally funded.

+!> Note that the [catalogue of Modern Desktop applications](https://nhsengland.sharepoint.com/sites/ICTArchitectureDesign/SitePages/Modern-Desktop-Apps.aspx) which is available to NHS England staff, related organisations and key vendors not only lists all of the available Windows applications but is being used to also list both acceptable and unacceptable web services.
+That is a work-in-progress, however it should be considered definitive.
+These lists are indicitive.

 <!-- Editors Note: Tables are best edited in Typora or an equivalent WYSIWYG tool -->